Accenture/kx.as.code/docs/Overview/Questions-and-Answers.md

 ## Why did we create this workstation?
 Many reasons!
 For our own learning and fun, for enabling others to enjoy and get into DevOps, as well as to give something back to the community, because we and everyone else in DevOps, benefit hugely from the wonderful OpenSource tools that are out there!

-Additionally, the machines we use at work or have sitting at home are getting more powerful all the time, and not everyone has access to a cloud account, so lets use that power we have at home or at work to do more! :metal:
+Additionally, the machines we use at work or have sitting at home are getting more powerful all the time, and not everyone has access to a cloud account, so lets use the power we have at home or at work to do more! :metal:

 ## What makes this different to other solutions?
 As we originally envisaged this as a DevOps training/enablement environment, we didn't just want to deploy a bunch of empty tools, but to make it feel like a live project environment, with repositories and docker images already populated, and some processes in place, to demonstrate for example, topics such as container runtime security or GitOps.